SETHRUIZ/gitting-started/README.md

 > Josh: major requirements (and it sounded fun)

 Do you have any concerns about this course?
-> Seth and Josh course load
+> Seth and Josh: course load

 Look over the course schedule page.
 Which scheduled topics look most interesting to you?
 > Seth: Distributed Systems and Networking.
 I have a little experience with these from an internship